 Departments may institute a schedule of flexible working hours for office/service and managerial/professional employees, provided it does not increase staffing costs or decrease departmental efficiency.
-Flextime allows employees to maintain a work schedule other than normal UNL hours.
-Regardless of flextime scheduling, all offices should be sufficiently staffed to maintain regular operations during normal UNL hours described above.
+Flextime allows employees to maintain a work schedule other than normal university hours.
+Regardless of flextime scheduling, all offices should be sufficiently staffed to maintain regular operations during normal university hours described above.

 When monthly paid employees are frequently expected to work more than 40 hours in a work week, departments are encouraged to offer them flexibility in arranging work schedules.